 Winter’s on its way, and that means frosty flakes will soon be falling here in the northeast.

-We’ll wrap up with a look at the parts of a shovel, care and maintenance, and shoveling safety tips.
+We’ll also take a look at the parts of a shovel, care and maintenance, and important shoveling safety tips.

 Here we go!

 7 of the Best Snow Shovels

 - Top Pick Up Front: SnowPlow Snow Pusher

 - AAA Aluminum Sport Utility Shovel